 Nuedexta is a drug that is used to help people to manage emotional outbursts.
 It is often used to manage uncontrollable crying.
 Some individuals who suffer from MS benefit from taking Nuedexta, and the drug has been approved for use in the United States since 2010 but has taken longer to be approved in other parts of the world.

-The condition is known as Affective Release, and it is thought to be caused by the MS-related nerve damage that builds up over time.
+The condition is known as Pseudobulbar Affect or otherwise known as PBA.
+It is thought to be caused by the MS-related nerve damage that builds up over time.
 MS can damage the nerves in the brain that control both the way emotions form and the way they are regulated, which is what causes the disproportionate expression of emotion.

 PseudoBulbar Affect (PBA) affects approximately 2 million people within the United States and much more worldwide.
 It is a neurological condition and is often associated with different types of brain injuries, including those that occur with a stroke, multiple sclerosis, Parkinson’s disease and Alzheimer’s.
 The most common symptom of PBA is an uncontrolled and inappropriate laughing or crying.
 The only FDA approved treatment for the symptoms of PBA is Nuedexta.